 There are instances when tire rotation is not proper.
 For instance on vehicles with unidirectional tires and different size tires front to rear.
 In this case the tires are not rotated at all.
 Other cases could include, when one tire is a different tread pattern or newer than the other three.
 This can result when one tire is replaced, perhaps due to tire damage.
 Mismatched tires on the front can result in the vehicle pulling in one direction.
 In such a case the odd tire is placed on the rear and left there.

-In cases where two new tires are installed, they should go on the rear of the vehicle.
+In cases where only two new tires are installed, they should go on the rear of the vehicle.
 If the vehicle has two much newer tires on the rear, they should not be rotated.

 Pattern 2, front tires moved to rear

 Putting the front tires on the rear and rear on the front is very common practice.
 The left tires remain on the left and the right remain on the right.
 This method is necessary with unidirectional tires or wheels.
 That is tires and/or wheel that are different from left to right.
+This method also offers the advantage of revealing on which side of the vehicle a problem may exist.

 Patten 3, cross the front tires to the rear